volkancirik/rl-hackathon-2017/README.md

 ![Loser Agent](screenshots/gif-pongLoser.gif)

-Unfortunately the model does not learn a good policy in couple of hourse we have.
+Unfortunately the model does not learn a good policy in couple of horse we have.
 But [here's a lazy one](https://www.youtube.com/watch?v=N4u-mmF64tQ) learned by chance where it achieves perfect score without doing much.

 ## Creating A New Environment
 If you would like to exploit the Gym for a target task in your mind, you can create a new environment.
 For an example, we would like to create an environment for a simplified computer vision problem.